 What to expect during a kidney transplant evaluation

 Our living donor advocate works directly with a potential donor and acts as the donor’s representative.
 The donor advocate will ensure that any potential concerns are communicated and explored prior to donation.

 A living kidney donation involves the removal of a kidney from a living donor and placement into a recipient whose kidneys no longer function properly.
 To determine whether you are a viable candidate to donate a kidney, basic blood work and urine tests are performed at your convenience.

-People only need one healthy kidney to survive.
 After donating a kidney, the remaining kidney will grow and maintain the daily function of two kidneys.
 Your life expectancy does not change and kidney donation does not increase the chance of getting kidney disease.

 Kidney transplant online resources

 In addition to the resources provided at Medical City Healthcare facilities, there is an online community of support available to help you learn more about kidney transplant surgery and overall kidney health, including: